thaghgoo/Tuna-bot/README.md

- # welcome to the captions of tuna
+ # welcome to the description of tuna

 The goal of this project is a music player robot in Discord, and we are developing it every day,